 The Network Management and Artificial Intelligence Lab

-The Network Management and Artificial Intelligence Lab is used by graduate students conducting research in advanced network management models and services.
+The Network Management and Artificial Intelligence Lab is conducting research in artificial intelligence, network management, autonomous systems and network computing.

 Nortel Advanced Software Engineering Research and Teaching (ASERT)